 “And whoever turns away from My remembrance – indeed, he will have a depressed life, and We will gather him on the Day of Resurrection blind.”

-Weak faith and the lack of understanding of stressful life events increase the risk to become effected by jinns, whispering of Satan, or magic – as well as developing mental illness.
+Lack of understanding of stressful life events increase the risk to become effected by jinns, whispering of Satan, or magic.
+As well, we may develop mental illness.
 Islamically, the purpose of emotional and/or cognitive distresses is exactly that of physical illnesses; they might be tests from Allah, or expiation for our sins; maybe they’re punishments that serve as a wake up call to remember Allah and turn back to Him.

 What do Muslim Counselors/Psychologists Do?

-Even though you are aware of all these facts, you might be still unable to understand your feelings or thoughts, where do they come from, and you’re clueless how to form a plan to become a happy, harmonic individual again.
+Even though you are aware of all these facts, you might be still unable to understand your feelings or thoughts and where do they come from.
+You’re unable to form a plan to become a happy, harmonic individual again.
 You might lack certain key skills and techniques, an ideal environment, or supporting individuals that would assist you to overcome your difficulties.
-That’s the time when you might consider reaching out to those who are experts in the field of emotions and human mind.
+That’s the time to reach out to those who are experts in the field of emotions and human mind.

 Islamic psychology acknowledges that humans are spiritual beings; thus, Muslim counselors or psychologists will combine their research-based knowledge about human nature with the teachings of Islam during the session(s).
 A counselor acts as a reminder, a peer, or a friend who applies the Prophet’s (PBUH) statement:

 “The religion is good advice [naseeha].”
 [Bukhari & Muslim]

 Counselors advise for people to fulfill their potential, facilitate behavior and experimental change from a spiritual, psychological, and intellectual perspective; they empower people to make their decisions and teach them concepts that enable them to develop; they intervene in order to shift human functioning back into the range of psychological health.